Lucky Mkosana: Penn FC

 Ahead of the 2018 season, Mkosana returned to Harrisburg signing with the newly branded Penn FC (formerly the Harrisburg City Islanders) in the USL Championship.
 Despite a difficult season, Mkosana still managed to lead the team in goals, scoring 11 goals through 29 appearances.

 Louisville City

 After finishing a single season with Penn FC, Mkosana moved to USL champions, Louisville City FC ahead of the 2019 season.
 Traded mid-season, Mkosana scored 5 goals in 16 appearances.

 Return to Tampa Bay Rowdies

 Despite good performances for Louisville, Mkosana rejoined the Rowdies midway through the 2019 season as part of a trade that saw Antoine Hoppenot go to Louisville.
 In the 2021 Eastern Conference Final, Mkosana scored twice against Louisville to spur the Rowdies to victory.
 His first goal in the match came just three minutes after he entered off the bench, and the second goal was the equalizer deep into stoppage time.
 The two goals made Mkosana the USL Championship's all-time leading scorer as a substitute.
 Mkosana re-signed with the Rowdies on 20 January 2023.
+Mkosana was released by Tampa Bay following the 2023 season.